Refreshing Iced Matcha Recipes for Summer

 How to make it:

-In the picture shown I used real strawberries for a bit of a twist, making it a healthier, sugar-free option (instead of using a syrup, for example).
+In the picture shown, I used real strawberries for a bit of a twist, making it a healthier, sugar-free option (instead of using syrup, for example).
 For an extra creamy option, I recommend cashew or coconut milk.

 You’ll need:

-• 200 ml milk of choice (oat is my favourite)
+200 ml milk of choice (oat is my favorite)

 How to make it:

-This is a special one as I love ginger beer in general-so this combo is amazing!
+This is a special one as I love ginger beer in general—this combo is amazing!

 You’ll need: